CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 ### Remove Cards from Your Workbench

-To remove all the cards from your workbench, click the **Clear** icon in the header.
+To remove all the cards from your workbench, click **Workbench**, then **Clear** in the header.
 To remove an individual card:

 1. Hover over the top section of the card you want to remove.
 2. Click the three-dot menu.
 3. Select **Remove**.

-    {{<figure src="/images/netq/remove-card-411.png" alt="" width="250">}}
+    {{<figure src="/images/netq/remove-card-412.png" alt="" width="250">}}

 The card is removed from the workbench, but not from the application.

 ### Change the Size of the Card

 1. Hover over the top portion of the card until you see a rectangular box divided into four segments.
+If you do not see the box, the size of the card cannot be adjusted.

 2. Move your cursor over the box until the desired size option is highlighted.